jacpagan/vague-language-detector/objective_language_detector_prd.md

 ---

 ## 4. In-scope behavior
-- **Binary classification only**: `has_cognitive_distortion = true|false`
+- **Binary classification only**: `has_cognitive_distortion = true|false` (interpreted as “contains non-objective language signals”)
 - **Single input**: one string (`text`)
 - **Low latency** suitable for interactive use

-### 4.1 What counts as a “cognitive distortion” in this app (definition)
+### 4.1 What counts as “non-objective language” in this app (definition)
-For this application, we optimize for **objective truth claims**: language that is not guaranteed to be **100% true in all cases, every single time** is treated as a cognitive distortion signal.
+For this application, we optimize for **objective truth claims**: language that is not guaranteed to be **100% true in all cases, every single time** is treated as a distortion / non-objective language signal.

-As a result, **any use of “to be” / be-verbs** (e.g., “am/is/are/was/were/be/being/been”) is categorized as a cognitive distortion signal, because it commonly encodes absolute identity or permanence (E-prime rationale).
+As a result, **any use of “to be” / be-verbs** (e.g., “am/is/are/was/were/be/being/been”) is categorized as a distortion / non-objective language signal, because it commonly encodes absolute identity or permanence (E-prime rationale).

 ---

 ## 5. Out of scope (explicit)
-- Distortion type classification (e.g., “all-or-nothing”, “labeling”, etc.)
+- Distortion type classification (taxonomy/labels)
 - Severity scoring (numeric scales)
 - Verb tense/type analysis
 - Suggestions / rewrites / coaching